trincaw/Aromatic/README.md

 ## Description

+Aromatic is the premier database solution for the fragrance industry.
+With its user-friendly interface and robust feature set, it's the perfect tool for managing and organizing your perfume collection.
+Whether you're a professional perfumer, a retail store, or simply someone with a passion for fragrance, Aromatic has everything you need to stay on top of your game.

-Aromatic is a sql relational database of a scent industry.
-Aromatic's purpose is to be easy to use, stable, light and accurate. https://drive.google.com/file/d/16zOewFdKMfhKeqwA6-R9iHoNnSvqrw5p/view?usp=sharing
+Purposes are to be easy to use, stable, light and accurate.

+https://drive.google.com/file/d/16zOewFdKMfhKeqwA6-R9iHoNnSvqrw5p/view?usp=sharing

 ## Features